Financial Poise

 From Bulletin Boards to Broker-Dealers, Accredited Investors Have Options for Finding Deals Online

-The market for online alternative investments has been growing at a steady pace over the past few years.
-Under Rule 506(c) under Regulation D, which allows for general solicitation of private placements to reach accredited investors, companies are beginning to recognize that they have the opportunity to reach a larger number of investors.
+The market for online alternative investments has been growing steadily over the past few years.
+Under Rule 506(c) of Regulation D, companies can now solicit accredited investors for private placements, which widens the potential investor pool.
 As a result, online securities intermediaries have become more popular.

 Types of Online Securities Intermediaries